mozilla/mentat/README.md

 ## To run tests in ClojureScript

-Run `lein doo node test once`, or `lein doo node` to re-run on file changes.
+Run `lein doo node test once`, or `lein doo node test auto` to re-run on file changes.

 ## To run tests in Clojure